aipress24/aipress24/README.md

 - [DCO.txt](notes/DCO.txt) - Developer Certificate of Origin
 - [DEPLOYMENT.md](notes/DEPLOYMENT.md) - Deployment instructions (on cloud platforms or on-premises)

-See also the companion documentation repository: <https://github.com/aipress24/aipress24-doc> (but it hasn't been kept up-to-date recently.).
+See also the companion documentation <https://doc.aipress24.com/> and its source, the documentation repository: <https://github.com/aipress24/aipress24-doc>.

 ## Introduction